Frequently Asked Questions

 What is happening with the 6 Street S.E.
 Underpass?

-Construction on the 6 Street S.E. underpass is currently underway and is being delivered by CMLC.
-The project is being funded through provincial commitments that support the development of district infrastructure in the area.
+Construction on the 6 Street S.E. underpass is currently underway and is being delivered by the Calgary Municipal Land Corporation (CMLC).
+The project is funded through provincial commitments that support the development of district infrastructure in the area.
 For more information, visit CMLCs project website.

 Where can I find a full list of traffic and construction impacts in the area?

 Construction is underway on several major projects within Calgary’s Culture + Entertainment District.
-Please visit CMLC’s C+E Access Map for real-time construction updates in the area, including road and sidewalk impacts.
+Visit CMLC’s C+E Access Map for real-time construction updates, road and sidewalk impacts in the area.

 Agreements